You're Cordially Invited to A Special Free Webinar:

 Going Beyond Fear… Your Path to Liberation in Life’s Transitions

-In this rare complimentary online gathering, Andrew Holecek will share transformative insights from ancient wisdom traditions and practical techniques you can apply immediately to your daily life.
+In this rare, complimentary online gathering, renowned Buddhist scholar Robert Thurman hosts an intimate conversation with Andrew Holecek, who will share transformative insights from ancient wisdom traditions and practical techniques you can apply immediately to your daily life.
+Chelsea Waves serves as your guide and MC, weaving together this powerful dialogue for our beloved community.

 During this live webinar, you’ll discover: